kendrickchibueze/Bank-Api/README.md

 ✅ The users(regular or admin) registration is through a form-data and not just the request body.
 The profileImages uploaded to the mongoDB is also available in the uploads folder.

-✅As shown from the codebase, when using the PATCH request, the request body should be in an array of object ` [{}]`.
+✅As shown from the codebase, when using the PATCH request, the request body should be in an array of object.
+Example ` [{"propName":"transaction", "value":"deposit" }]`.

 ✅The response to all endpoints in the bank-Api includes a request response object with a GET request Link for easy Navigation .